SamJoan/droopescan/README.md

 Droopescan aims to be the most accurate by default, while not overloading the target server due to excessive concurrent requests.
-Due to this, by default, a large number of requests will be made with four threads; you can increase this default by using the `--threads` argument.
+Due to this, by default, a large number of requests will be made with four threads; change these settings by using the `--number` and `--threads` arguments respectively.

 This tool is able to perform four kinds of tests:

-* Plugin checks: Performs several thousand requests and returns a listing of all plugins found to be installed in the target host.
+* *Plugin checks*: Performs several thousand HTTP requests and returns a listing of all plugins found to be installed in the target host.
-* Theme checks: As above, but for themes.
+* *Theme checks*: As above, but for themes.
-* Version checks: Downloads several files and, based on the checksums of these files, returns a list of all possible versions.
+* *Version checks*: Downloads several files and, based on the checksums of these files, returns a list of all possible versions.
-* Interesting url checks: Checks for interesting urls (admin panels, readme files, etc.)
+* *Interesting url checks*: Checks for interesting urls (admin panels, readme files, etc.)

 # Authentication.